arcanemachine/hetzner-dns-tools/README.md

 #### zone_update

 **NOTE: This function does not work, but always returns an error: 'zone name change not allowed'.
 I am not sure why.
-Deleting and creating records works fine.
+Deleting and creating zones works fine.
 I'm just leaving this here for the intrepid explorer who wants to fix this.**

 ~~Update an existing zone.~~